Cashew

 Cashew is the common name of a tropical evergreen tree Anacardium occidentale, in the family Anacardiaceae.
-It is native to South America and is the source of the cashew nut and the cashew apple, an accessory fruit.
-The tree can grow as tall as 14 m, but the dwarf cultivars, growing up to 6 m, prove more profitable, with earlier maturity and greater yields.
-The cashew nut is edible and is eaten on its own as a snack, used in recipes, or processed into cashew cheese or cashew butter.
-The nut is often simply called a 'cashew'.
-The cashew apple is a light reddish to yellow fruit, whose pulp and juice can be processed into a sweet, astringent fruit drink or fermented and distilled into liquor.
+It is the source of the cashew nut and the cashew apple.
+The tree can grow as tall as 14 m.

+Cashews are native to tropical South America.
+Portuguese explorers encountered them in the 16th century and spread them to India and other tropical regions of the world.
+The dwarf cultivars, growing up to 6 m, are the most profitable, maturing sooner and producing greater yields.
 In 2023, 3.9 million tons of cashew nuts were harvested globally, led by the Ivory Coast and India.

-In addition to the nut and fruit, the shell yields derivatives used in lubricants, waterproofing, and paints.
+The nut shell and raw seed are toxic, but the nut is edible once shelled and roasted or steamed.
+Treated cashews are eaten on their own as a snack, used in recipes, or processed into cashew cheese or cashew butter.
+The cashew apple, an accessory fruit, is a light reddish to yellow fruit, the pulp and juice of which can be processed into a sweet, astringent fruit drink or fermented and distilled into liquor.
+Additionally, derivatives from the shell are used in products such as varnishes, lubricant, and paints.